Sleep Aids Studied

 While antihistamines like Benadryl and ZzzQuil were rated highly in terms of their ability to help participants fall asleep quickly – and stay asleep – they also had the highest rating for making it more difficult to wake up.
 In particular, over a third of those who used Benadryl as a sleep aid found it hard to wake up the following morning.
 Because diphenhydramine can cause side effects like drowsiness, dizziness, and confusion, it can be among the slowest sleep aids to wear off after a full night’s sleep.

-In contrast, natural sleep remedies like exercise, meditation, and sleep-inducing tea earned the lowest negative effect response from participants when it was time to wake up.
+In contrast, natural sleep remedies like exercise, stretching, and sleep-inducing tea earned the lowest negative effect response from participants when it was time to wake up.
 Less than 2 percent across the board responded they found it difficult to rouse after ingesting them.

 Taking the Bad With the Good (Night’s Rest)